Elements of a Breach of Contract Case

 A common question is whether or not punitive damages are available as damages for breach of contract in Illinois.
 Punitive damages are generally not available in Illinois for breach of contract.
 Only under certain limited circumstances, where the breach amounts to an independent tort, done with malice, wantonness or oppression, will punitive damages be available.

 Attorney’s Fees Provisions in Contract Disputes

-Illinois follows the “American Rule” with respect to attorney’s fees.
-The American Rule provides that each party is responsible for his own attorney’s fees.
-The contract must provide for attorney’s fees for the non-breaching or prevailing party.
-If it does not, a party will generally not be entitled to attorney’s fees unless the fees are recoverable under an applicable statute.
+Illinois follows the “American Rule” with respect to attorney’s fees for breach of contract disputes.
+The American Rule provides that each party is responsible for his own attorney’s fees unless the contract specifically provides for attorney’s fees in the event of a breach or dispute.
+If the parties’ agreement does not provide for attorney’s fees, a party will generally not be entitled to attorney’s fees unless they are recoverable under an applicable statute.

 Call Our Chicago Corporate Litigation Lawyers

-Our Chicago attorneys have significant experience in handling a wide range of contract disputes in a diverse number of business industries.
-To schedule a consultation with one of our corporate litigation lawyers today, please contact us online or give us a call at 312-789-5676.
+Our Chicago corporate litigation lawyers have significant experience in handling a wide range of contract disputes and related business disputes in a wide array of business industries.
+Our litigation attorneys handle cases all over the Chicagoland area, including Cook, DuPage, Kane, Lake, McHenry, and Will counties.
+To schedule a consultation with one of our business litigation lawyers today, please contact us online or give us a call at 312-789-5676.